StardustXR/website/docs/01-get-started/05-quest-3-setup.md

 ></iframe>
 </div>

 The setup video is done with a Meta Quest 3, and with [Ultramarine](https://ultramarine-linux.org/download/), a Fedora based distribution.
-Ultramarine comes with the Terra repository pre-installed.
+Ultramarine comes with the Terra repository pre-installed, which you can install Stardust from.
 You can follow [these instructions](https://wiki.ultramarine-linux.org/en/setup/getting/) to install a version of Ultramarine.

 # Nvidia & AMD
 AMD Graphics cards do not require additional drivers, but Nvidia graphics cards will need to install drivers [provided by RPMFusion](https://rpmfusion.org/Howto/NVIDIA), which can be installed with: